Safeguarding Disabled Children

 If the allegations are about someone who works with children, then there are special procedures for dealing with this that include considering the safety of other children.

-On behalf of the North Lincolnshire LSCB, agencies are collaborating in a project to provide a specialist service to children and young people who have engaged in harmful sexual behaviour (HSB).
+On behalf of the North Lincolnshire LSCB, agencies are working together on a project.
+It will provide a specialist service to children and young people who have engaged in harmful sexual behaviour (HSB).
 This includes harm to other children, young people and themselves.

 Concerned about a child?